Donaldson-Thomas invariants of length 2 flops: The DT Toolbox

-A non-zero object $M\in\cA$ is \emph{semistable} if for every subobject $N\into M$ there is an inequality
+A non-zero object $M\in\cA$ is \emph{$Z$-semistable} if for every subobject $N\into M$ there is an inequality

-The object $M$ is \emph{stable} if this inequality is strict for $N\not\in\{0,M\}$.
-The semistable objects of a phase $\uptheta \in (0,\pi]$ together with the zero-object, form an abelian subcategory $\cA^\uptheta \subset \cA$. \end{define} For the abelian category $\cA = \nilp \Jac(Q,W)$ of nilpotent modules, the Grothendieck group $\K_0(\nilp \Jac(Q,W))$ is the Grothendieck construction on the monoid $\Updelta$ of dimension vectors.
-Moreover, every object has a finite composition series, i.e. $\nilp \Jac(Q,W)$ is a \emph{finite length category}.
-The finite length property implies the existence of \emph{Harder-Narasimhan} filtrations: if $\Uptheta$ is a phase function for a stability condition, then for any $M\in\nilp \Jac(Q,W)$ there exists a \emph{unique} filtration
+The object $M$ is \emph{$Z$-stable} if this inequality is strict for $N\neq 0,M$.
+The semistable objects of a phase $\uptheta \in (0,\pi]$ together with the zero-object, form an abelian subcategory $\cA^\uptheta \subset \cA$. \end{define} For a quiver with potential, the abelian category $\cA = \nilp \Jac(Q,W)$ of nilpotent modules has Grothendieck group $\K_0(\nilp \Jac(Q,W)) \simeq \Z Q_0$, and a stability condition is determined by the images $Z([S_v])$ of the vertex simples.
+Moreover, $\cA$ is a \emph{finite length category}, meaning that any object has a finite composition series.
+This finite length property implies the existence of \emph{Harder-Narasimhan} filtrations: if $\Uptheta$ is a phase function for a stability condition, then for any $M\in\cA$ there exists a \emph{unique} filtration

-where the subquotients $F_iM/F_{i-1}M$ are semistable and the phases satisfy an inequality
+where the subquotients $M_i/M_{i-1}$ are semistable and the phases satisfy an inequality

-The HN filtration is unique, and hence defines a constructible function on $\fC$ which associates to a module the tuple $(\uptheta_1,\ldots,\uptheta_n)$ of phases of its semistable subquotients, which defines a stratification of this stack \cite{ReinekeHN}.
-For $\uptheta\in (0,\uppi]$ let $\fC^\uptheta\subset \fC$ denote the (open) substack of semistable modules of phase $\uptheta$, then the stratification gives the following identity in the motivic Hall algebra:
+As shown by Reineke \cite{Reineke03}, the HN filtration induces a stratification of the moduli stack $\fC$ with strata indexed by the tuples $(\uptheta_1,\ldots,\uptheta_n)$ of phases of the semistable subquotients.
+This yields the following identity in the motivic Hall algebra: